Kanaries/pygwalker/README.md

     </a>
 </p>

-[**PyGWalker**](https://github.com/Kanaries/pygwalker) can simplify your Jupyter Notebook data analysis and data visualization workflow, by turning your pandas dataframe (and polars dataframe) into a Tableau-style User Interface for visual exploration.
+[**PyGWalker**](https://github.com/Kanaries/pygwalker) can simplify your Jupyter Notebook data analysis and data visualization workflow, by turning your pandas dataframe into an interactive user interface for visual exploration.

 **PyGWalker** (pronounced like "Pig Walker", just for fun) is named as an abbreviation of "**Py**thon binding of **G**raphic **Walker**".
-It integrates Jupyter Notebook (or other jupyter-based notebooks) with [Graphic Walker](https://github.com/Kanaries/graphic-walker), a different type of open-source alternative to Tableau.
-It allows data scientists to analyze data and visualize patterns with simple drag-and-drop operations.
+It integrates Jupyter Notebook with [Graphic Walker](https://github.com/Kanaries/graphic-walker), an open-source alternative to Tableau.
+It allows data scientists to visualize / clean / annotates the data with simple drag-and-drop operations and even natural language queries.

 Visit [Google Colab](https://colab.research.google.com/drive/171QUQeq-uTLgSj1u-P9DQig7Md1kpXQ2?usp=sharing), [Kaggle Code](https://www.kaggle.com/code/lxy21495892/airbnb-eda-pygwalker-demo) or [Graphic Walker Online Demo](https://graphic-walker.kanaries.net/) to test it out!

-> If you prefer using R, you can check out [GWalkR](https://github.com/Kanaries/GWalkR) now!
+> If you prefer using R, check [GWalkR](https://github.com/Kanaries/GWalkR), the R wrapper of Graphic Walker.